Samyc2002/readme.docs/README.md

 ## Limitations

+- Only works for `github.com` repos as of now.
 - Only parses the root `README.md` (doesn't crawl `docs/` folders yet)
 - The markdown parser covers most common syntax but isn't fully CommonMark-compliant
 - Subject to GitHub API rate limits (60 requests/hour unauthenticated)